 This new problem is significant in that it requires treatment and a return visit.

 Injection.
 An injection of methylprednisolone acetate was administered in the patient’s knee joint.
-This procedure is referred to as an arthrocentesis, or joint aspiration, and the purpose is to obtain fluid for lab testing, or to relieve the joint pain and pressure, or both.
+This procedure is used to help control the pain and swelling in the joint.

 CPT code 20611 can be found in the CPT coding manual Index under Injection, joint 20600-20611.